-The Division of Neuropsychology exists to support its members with training and advice, and to keep them apprised of ongoing news and developments within the field.
+The Division of Neuropsychology supports its members with training and advice, and keeps them apprised of ongoing news and developments within the field.

 In recent years neuropsychology has been one of the most exciting areas of science.